 Our management approach is grounded in an understanding of our client’s entire financial picture.
 We recognize that many of our clients have unique and often complex wealth and investment programs.
 For clients to reach their goals, it is important to consider asset allocation, but also tax, cash flow issues, and generational planning.
 By incorporating all of this information, we can help guide our clients in making ongoing strategic decisions.

-We meet with our clients frequently to update planning needs, discuss portfolio performance, factors affecting the portfolio, and changes being considered in the next period of time.
-We also provide a Weekly Market Update E-mail, monthly wines of the world & cheese tasting, quarterly newsletter, a bi-annual presentation regarding the Current State of The Market & State of Alternative Investing.
-In addition, we provide Whitepapers on relevant topics from time to time and proactive individual phone calls to check-in.
+We meet with our clients regularly to update planning needs, discuss portfolio performance, factors affecting the portfolio, and changes being considered in the next period of time.
 Communication is embedded in our culture.

 Too often, fear, greed, overconfidence, and lack of knowledge drive investment decisions.
 In many cases investors can be their own worst enemies.

 We do not fall prey to the investment de-jour promoted on TV stations or radio shows.